 Label your denim with vegetals

-Non-stop research, together with increased demand for PU leather, brought Panama Trimmings to wonder if an oil derivative could become a fair vegan good.
+Non-stop research, together with increased demand for PU material, brought Panama Trimmings to wonder if an oil derivative could become a fair vegan good.
 As a matter of fact, today it is.
 This new creation is a PU material made of vegetal polyols.
-Thus, it perfectly embodies a renewable source with no impact on the human food chain.
+Thus, it perfectly embodies a renewable source and opens the way to responsible innovation.

 Finish it properly